-- a) Cavalry and Artillery may not move by rail. - b) The unit may not be in any enemy ZOC - c) The unit may not have moved by rail earlier in the turn
+- a) Cavalry and Artillery may not move by rail. - b) The unit may not be in an enemy ZOC. - c) The unit may not have moved by rail earlier in the turn.

-8.2 How Rail Movement is performed: To move an eligible unit by rail, the Union player declares a March action.
+8.2 How Rail Movement is Performed: Eligible units may move by rail during the Distance Movement portion of the Action Cycle.
+To move an eligible unit by rail, the Union player declares a March action.
 The unit's Fatigue Level is increased by two (not one).
 The unit may then move up to 40 hexes, regardless of terrain or rain, as long as it moves only along continuous railroad hexes and does not enter an enemy occupied hex or ZOC (even if that ZOC is Union occupied), or a damaged/destroyed RR station.
 After moving by rail, a unit may perform actions later in the Action Cycle if it has fatigues remaining.
 The same unit may not move more than once per turn by rail.